The Department of Religious and Pastoral Studies at Mount St. Joseph University is pleased to present our 13th Summer Spirituality Institute

 Our theme this year addresses sustainable foodways and spirituality, spirituality and wellness, literature/nature and environment, healing and loving creation, bringing about a sustainable reign of God, and environmental ethics.

-These presentations, free and open to the public, are held at EarthConnection, a beautifully innovative building created from recycled materials, on the grounds adjacent to campus.
+These presentations, free and open to the public, are held in the Theatre Lobby.
 View our Summer Spirituality Institute lecture series.

 Kyle Kramer, M.Div.

 Kyle Kramer, M.Div., is the founder, owner, and operator of Genesis Organic Farm, a 27-acre fruit and vegetable market farm that he started in 1999.

 He is also the director of lay degree programs at Saint Meinrad School of Theology and the director of liturgical music at St. Nicholas Catholic Church.
 He was a contributor and regular columnist for America Magazine from 2007 to 2013.
 Kramer is also the author of A Time to Plant: Life Lessons in Work, Prayer, and Dirt.

 Previously, he taught English literature and grammar, religion, and philosophy at Ben Franklin Academy in Atlanta, and was a service team leader for the 1997 Youth Theological Institute at Emory University.
 He holds undergraduate degrees in religious studies and Germanic studies from Indiana University and a Master of Divinity from Emory University.